-  This should be your first clue that it’s time for a site redesign.
+This should be your first clue that it’s time for a website redesign.
 Not only should your website match your brand, it needs to follow modern design and usability principles.
 Some companies redesign every 2 years, just to make sure they are on top of the ever-changing world of web.

-  A frustrating experience on your website reflects poorly on your business, and your brand.
+A frustrating experience on your website reflects poorly on your business and your brand.
 It’s time for a website redesign if:

 It’s Hard to Find Information – If it’s easier to use Google to find a page on your website than to access it from the navigation, then it’s time for a redesign.
 Your visitors want to be able to find what they are looking for, and quickly.

 Your Website’s Not Responsive – So you say your site can’t be viewed on a mobile device?
 That’s a pretty big indicator you are way past due for a redesign.
 Your website should be viewable, regardless of the screen size.

 Your Website is Super Slow – If you have time to go make yourself a cup of coffee before you page loads, your website is too slow.
 Studies show that users prefer a wait time of 1 second or less.

 Any of these faux pas contribute to an overall sub-par user experience.
 Get a redesign, stat.

 Usability can sometimes be impacted by the outdated functions that make your website work.

 Content management systems require plugin updates and upgrades.
 Ongoing maintenance can help prevent major security issues and keep your site operating at full capacity.

 You are past due for a redesign if you’ve been neglecting to stay on top of maintaining your website.